tomstryhn/PowerShell/ActiveDirectory/Get-ADObjectGroupMembership/README.md

 ## Background

 More and more security is introduced into environments, and more and more often your access depends on the groupmemberships you have in the Active Direcory.
-But from time to time it can become very hard to determine which groups are nested into which, and in ie. a tiering model, the denyrights are often also defined by groupmemberships, so to make the backtracking a little easier I made this script help you get an overview of which groups an ADObject (Group, User or Computer-object) is directly or 'in-directly' (nested) member of.
+But from time to time it can become very hard to determine which groups are nested into which, and in ie. a tiering model, the denyrights are often also defined by groupmemberships, so to make the backtracking a little easier I made this script, to help get an overview of which groups an ADObject (Group, User or Computer-object) is directly or 'in-directly' (nested) member of.

 ## Examples